vapor/docs/docs/deploy/fly.md

 > Note that the difference between `fly pg create` and `fly pg attach` is that the former allocates and configures a Fly app that will be able to host Postgres databases, while the latter creates an actual database and user destined to the app of your choice.
 A single Postgres Fly app can host multiple databases used by various apps.
 When you ask fly to create a database app in `fly launch`, it does the equivalent of calling both `fly pg create` and `fly pg attach`.

 ### Connecting your Vapor app to the database
-Once your app is attached to your database, Fly sets the `DATABASE_URL` environment variable to the a connection URL that contains your credentials (it should be treated as a sensitive information).
+Once your app is attached to your database, Fly sets the `DATABASE_URL` environment variable to the connection URL that contains your credentials (it should be treated as sensitive information).

 With most common Vapor project setups, you configure your database in the `configure.swift` file.
-Here is how you might want do this:
+Here is how you might want to do this:

 ```swift
 if let databaseURL = Environment.get("DATABASE_URL") {